Renovating a legacy - The Martha's Vineyard Times

 The iconic Harbor View Hotel, located on 131 North Water Street, is perhaps the most anticipated renovation of the season.
 The historic, year-round Island institution was closed this winter for the first time since 2007.
 The first phase of the $15 million project began in fall 2018, according to Harbor View owner Bernard Chiu.

 “I saw an opportunity to elevate a beloved Island icon,” Chiu told The Local.
-Chiu bought the Harbor View from Scout Hotel and Resort Management in January 2018.
+Chiu bought the Harbor View from investors in January 2018.
 “I looked at the property extensively, and it called for a major renovation.
-There was no way around it.
+There was no way around it.”

 Chiu’s vision introduced fresh elements to enhance the guest experience, while retaining the personality and charm of the original building.